 Sellers who may want to do this include homeowners who plan to sell another home within the next two years (and expect to receive a bigger gain from the sale of that other property).
 Because tax laws are quite complicated in Michigan, all home sellers should seek professional guidance.

-A Clever Partner Agent will be able to help you determine what your tax liabilities may be.
+A local real estate agent will be able to help you determine what your tax liabilities may be.
 They buy and sell homes everyday and they understand local, state, and federal real estate laws.
 They are highly knowledgeable and will be able to suggest ways that you can reduce your tax burden on the home sale.

 How Much Are Real Estate Transfer Taxes in Michigan (and Who Pays Them)?